Award-Winning Bicycle Accident Lawyers in Chicago, IL

 But despite these facts, it is still possible to pursue a successful claim for your bike-share injury.
 Again, accident laws still very much apply, so you can hold the at-fault party liable.
 If a powerful bike rental company or government entity is involved, you’ll want to consult an experienced and up-to-date accident attorney for your best chance of winning.

 If you have been in a bicycle accident, you need a professional lawyer on your side.
-You need the experienced services of Willens Law Offices.
+You need the experienced services of Willens Injury Law Offices.
 We have lawyers dedicated to legal cases involving bicycles.
 We understand all of the laws and rules involving bikes and motorists.
 You will need money to repair your bike and heal your body.
-The costs of hospital visits, recovery, and long term physical therapy can be astronomical.
+The costs of hospital visits, recovery, and long-term physical therapy can be astronomical.
 If you have been hit by a car or truck, we will make sure you get the compensation you deserve.
 In more drastic cases of accidental death, nothing will be able to replace your loved one, yet we will work hard to ensure that you are justly compensated for such a dramatic situation.

 Child Bicycle Accident Injuries in Chicago

 Cycling is an activity that promotes health and helps develop a child’s gross motor skills.
 Learning to ride a bicycle is a great milestone in a child’s life and gives them the joy of having a level of independence.
 Cycling, though, comes with its own inherent risks, and it is important for parents and children to recognize these risks.
 According to the Center for Disease Control, about 59 percent of individuals who reported to emergency rooms for treatment of bicycle injuries were children under the age of 15 years.
-Every year, close to 300,000 child bicycle injuries are reported.
+Every year, close to 300,000 child bicycle injuries is reported.

 Motor Vehicle-Bicycle Accidents Involving Children

 Most reported injuries from a child falling from the bicycle.
-However, accidents and injuries involving motor vehicle and bicycles are not uncommon.
+However, accidents and injuries involving motor vehicles and bicycles are not uncommon.
 When a motor vehicle hits a kid riding a bicycle, the injuries that occur are often severe.
 According to the National Highway Traffic Safety Administration (NHTSA), children under the age of 14 years account for almost 18 percent of motor vehicle-bicycle accident crashes.
 These types of accidents cause over 9,000 injuries and about 55 deaths each year.

 In the case of an accident involving a child bicycle rider and motor vehicle, liability is not always easy to establish.
 Children may not always know the traffic rules and may also disobey them; however, motor vehicle drivers are also responsible to watch out for bicyclists or pedestrians they are sharing the road with.
 Determining whether the bicyclist or the motor vehicle driver is at fault can become complicated.
-Consult an experienced Chicago personal injury lawyer from Willens Law Offices.
+Consult an experienced Chicago personal injury lawyer from Willens Injury Law Offices.

 Common Injuries Caused by Child Bicycle Accidents

 While a bicycle accident may cause a wide variety of injuries, the most serious injuries are brain injuries.
-A proper fitting helmet is essential for any child.
+A properly fitting helmet is essential for any child.
 Resist the temptation to get a cheap helmet in a department store and instead buy one from an established bicycle shop whose staff rides and who knows which helmet will be right for your child and can fit it.
 In addition to brain injuries, the other more serious types of injuries that a child can suffer in a bicycle accident are broken bones and lacerations.

 Traumatic brain injuries are a common cause of disability and death among children, according to the Brain Injury Association.
 Every year, more than a million children suffer some type of brain injury.
 One of the biggest problems involving brain injuries is that the symptoms are not always immediately felt, taking hours and even days for the symptoms to present themselves.
 Parents may feel that their child has recovered from a head injury, but the effect of the brain injury may be felt even years later.
 A child who suffers a brain injury in a bicycle accident may face cognitive difficulties or lower IQ, behavioral difficulties caused by damage to the frontal cortex, emotional problems, and memory and attention problems.